jeffrose/keypath.js/docs/tk-api.md

 tk.get(data, 'foo.bar.2'); // 'c'
 ```

 Object properties and array indices may be indicated with `[]`.
 Any text inside the brackets will be treated as a literal and no further syntax evaluation will be done on that text.
-This is one of three ways to safely include a property with reserved characters inside.
+This is one of several ways to safely include a property with reserved keypath characters inside.
 Use of the separator character (`.` by default) is optional adjacent to the `[]` container.
 ```javascript
 var data = {
     foo: {